Magnetism in Gemstones

 (Inert, SI < 0)

 Blue tourmaline gems typically belong to the Elbaite species, but a rare iteration of dark blue Tourmaline that belongs to the Dravite species has recently been found in Afghanistan.
-A sample of heavily included but transparent blue Dravite reportedly from Badakhshan, Afghanistan that the author tested showed only weak magnetic susceptibility.
+A sample of heavily included but transparent blue Dravite reportedly from Badakhshan, Afghanistan that this author tested showed only weak magnetic susceptibility.

 Blue Dravite from Afghanistan